 SW 84th Place – Master Suite

 We were able to maintain the original footprint of this attached master suite.
 The original shower was a 3×3 square.
 With the remodel, we were able to expand the shower and include Universal Design elements.
 The original window was a tall, narrow affair the required the clients to constantly cover it for privacy.
 To preserve the natural lighting of the space, we turn the window sideways and mounted it higher in the wall.
 The desired feeling for the room was one of tranquility and escape with a hint of “spa”.
-We kept the his and her sinks while changing the lighting and plumbing fixtures to coordinate together with cabinet knobs selected.
+We kept the his and hers sinks while changing the lighting and plumbing fixtures to coordinate together with cabinet knobs selected.
 An open linen closet was added behind the door to utilize previously wasted space.

 Elderberry – Kitchen & Dining Room

-In a wonderful area of the San Francisco Bay we find this 1950’s built home.
+In a wonderful area of the San Francisco Bay, we find this 1950’s built home.
 The small u-shaped kitchen was closed off from the rest of the house and did not serve the current family’s needs.
 As a result, load bearing walls were removed and replaced with flush beams, and windows and openings were enlarged.
 All of which made the once small space appear larger and brighter.
 The large island is a feature and allows people to help the cook or just sit and chat.
-The bar seating works well for children and grown ups alike to plug in a laptop and work or relax.
-The island houses a microwave drawer, cook top, and oven.
+The bar seating works well for children and grown-ups alike to plug in a laptop and work or relax.
+The island houses a microwave drawer, cooktop, and oven.
 The beverage area allows for breakfast preparation in the morning and entertaining in the evening.
 With ample cabinetry, including pullout drawers, spice racks, slide-out appliance garage, and pantry, this family now has room to grow.
 The new extremely low wattage lighting design ensures the kitchen is far better lit and uses far less electricity.

 Spa at Home – Master Suite

 The original master suite was chopped up and dated.
-We rearranged the walls, added a beautiful walk in closet, and this spa like bathroom.
+We rearranged the walls, added a beautiful walk-in closet, and this spa-like bathroom.
 The new design includes a makeup vanity, glass enclosure shower, and new soaking tub which is now the focal point.
 We also added a linen closet to the space and a water closet.
 The space is efficient while also feeling luxurious.

 North Olin Drive – Whole House